d2fn/riak-tips/README.md

 Read [this post](http://aphyr.com/posts/224-do-not-expose-riak-to-the-internet) from @aphyr and @jrecursive for more details.

-Solve security concerns outside of Riak, but ensure sufficient information is stored in your keys or values for you to do so.
+Solve security concerns outside of Riak, but make sure you store sufficient information in keys and values to do so.

 #5 todo rolling upgrades